Nicolas-Fernandez/GeVarLi/README.md

 _Option-2: Edit **fastq-screen.conf** file in **./configuration/** directory_

 First run will auto-created _(only once)_:
-	- Snakemake-Base conda environment _(Snakemake, Mamba, Rename, GraphViz)_
+	- Workflow-Base conda environment _(with: Snakemake, Mamba, Yq, Rename and GraphViz)_
-	- GeVarLi-Tools conda environments _(tools used by GeVarLi)_
+	- GeVarLi all tTools conda environments _(tools used by GeVarLi rules)_
 	- Indexes for BWA and BOWTIE2 aligners _(for each fasta genomes in resources/ directory)_

 _This may take some time, depending on your internet connection and your computer_